-or, How Thinking Non-Literally Is Not a Lie But Integral to Knowing Reality
+or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 “People need dramatic examples to shake them out of apathy, and I can’t do that as Bruce Wayne.
 As a man I’m flesh and blood.
 I can be ignored.
 I can be destroyed.
 But as a symbol?
 As a symbol I can be incorruptible; I can be everlasting.”